Growth Image & Program

 ※This is the projected program.
 It is subject to change due to the condition of the venue, weather, and unforeseen circumstances.

 ① Group Flag Making and Presentation

 Together with group members, participants decide on a group name and make their own group flags.
-Then, they introduce about their group to other groups by explaining things such as why they chose this group name.
-Up till now, we have had a lot of interesting and creative group name like “Happy Rainbow Samurais”, ” Shining Gold Stars”, “Rainbow Pooh-san”, and so on.
-We are very excited to learn which name will be come up with in future camps.
+Then, they introduce their group to other groups by explaining things such as why they chose their group name.
+Up untill now, we have had a lot of interesting and creative group names such as “Happy Rainbow Samurais”, ” Shining Gold Stars”, “Rainbow Pooh-san”, and others.
+We are very excited anticipating which names will be come up in future camps.

 ② River Crossing

 This is a team-building activity where participants work together to overcome a challenge together.
 They come up with their own ideas on how to solve the challenge and try it out for themselves with limited help from camp leaders!